ambient-innovation/ambient-toolbox/docs/index.rst

-ai-django-core
+ambient-toolbox
 ==============

-Welcome to the Ambient Toolbox ``ai-django-core``!
+Welcome to the Ambient Toolbox ``ambient-toolbox``!

 Since 2012 we are gathering tools and useful code snippets to share them across projects.
-The toolbox ``ai-django-core`` provides utilities for a wide range of applications.
+The toolbox ``ambient-toolbox`` provides utilities for a wide range of applications.
 Please have a look at the following chapters to familiarise yourself with them.

-The package is published at pypi under the following link: `https://pypi.org/project/ai-django-core/ <https://pypi.org/project/ai-django-core/>`_
+The package is published at pypi under the following link: `https://pypi.org/project/ambient-toolbox/ <https://pypi.org/project/ambient-toolbox/>`_

 .. toctree::